 Prop-Wash Charters

 Number of Engines: 2

-Ready for some offshore action in Morehead City?
-Hop aboard with Captain William for a half-day light tackle fishing trip that's perfect for everyone from beginners to seasoned anglers.
-We'll be targeting a variety of local species, including Spanish Mackerel, Bluefish, King Mackerel, Bonito, Grey Trout, Hogfish, Sea Mullet, and Ringtails.
+Ready for some serious offshore action?
+Hop aboard with Captain William for a half-day light tackle adventure out of Morehead City.
+This trip is perfect whether you're a seasoned angler or just getting your feet wet.
+We'll be targeting a mix of species like Spanish Mackerel, Bluefish, King Mackerel, Bonito, and more.
 No need to worry about gear - we've got you covered.
-Just bring along your snacks, drinks, sunscreen, and any personal items to keep you comfy out on the water.
-With morning and afternoon slots available, you can choose the time that works best for you.
-Whether you're looking to learn the ropes or hone your skills, this trip offers plenty of opportunities to reel in some great catches.
-Don't miss out on one of Morehead City's most popular fishing experiences - book your spot with Prop-Wash Charters today!
+Just bring along some snacks, drinks, and sunscreen to keep you fueled up and comfortable on the water.
+Morning and afternoon slots are available, so you can pick the time that works best for you.
+It's a great way to spend a few hours reeling in some local favorites and honing your fishing skills.
+Don't miss out on one of Morehead City's most popular fishing experiences - book your trip with Prop-Wash Charters today!

+Prop-Wash Charters